NewEraCracker/suhosin-patches/README.txt

 REQUIREMENTS:

-* Linux, Windows or any other platform where PHP is supported.
+Suhosin works in Linux, Windows or any other platform where PHP is supported.
 * For Suhosin 0.9.33 - PHP 5.1 and PHP 5.2.
 * For Suhosin 0.9.36 - PHP 5.3 or a newer version.

-(PHP 5.1 is supported by using the patch meant for PHP 5.2) (If you are using PHP 5.5, only PHP 5.5.4 or higher is supported)
+PHP 5.1 is supported by using the patch meant for PHP 5.2 If you are using PHP 5.5, only PHP 5.5.4 or higher is supported

 ===============================================================================